Off-the-Beaten Path Amalfi Coast

 I do.
 Basically, all the time.

 Italy was high on my bucket list for a while.
 Anywhere in Italy because, ugh!
-I couldn’t narrow it down.
-There are a LOT of best places to visit in Italy… Rome, Florence, Venice, Pisa, Verona, Siena, Cinque Terre, the Amalfi Coast… I’d need at least a month to see all that!
+I couldn’t narrow it down… Rome, Florence, Venice, Pisa, Verona, Siena, Cinque Terre, the Amalfi Coast… I’d need at least a month to see even a handful of cities!

 But, I only had a week.
 One week for my first trip to Italy.
 And I didn’t want to speed date my way through the country, so I forced myself to pick just two places to explore in depth.